thorrak/thorrak_hardware/TiltBridge Containers/D32 Pro Container/README.md

 - 1x D32 Pro
 - 1x LoLin TFT Cable
 - 1x LoLin TFT
-- 5x M2 x 5mm COUNTERSUNK bolts
+- 2x M2 x 5mm COUNTERSUNK bolts

-Although M2 x 5mm countersunk bolts can be used for everything, 3x of the bolts can be replaced by  M2 x 5mm pan head if desired.
+- 3x M2 x 5mm Pan Head bolts

+If you would prefer not to buy both countersunk and pan head bolts, an additional 3x countersunk bolts can be used in place of the pan head if desired.

 ## Assembly Instructions